moroz/moroz.dev/content/blog/deploy-phoenix-on-windows-server-2019.md

 export MIX_ENV=prod
 RELEASE_NAME=myapp

-# OPTIONAL (and potentially desctructive): skip these lines if you are building
+# OPTIONAL (and potentially desctructive):
+# This will discard all changes you may have made in your working directory.
-# on your development machine.
+# Skip these lines if you are building on your development machine.
 # echo "Discarding changes in the working tree..."
 # git clean -fd
 # git checkout -- .